-UConn Health is fully accredited by the AAALAC-international and has been since June 21, 1977.
-Our last full accreditation was given on July 5, 2016.
+UConn Health is fully accredited by AAALAC-i and has been since June 21, 1977.
+Our last full accreditation was given on July 12, 2019.
+Though AAALAC-i accreditation is generally good for 3 years, ours has been extended an additional year by AAALAC-i.
+Our next anticipated evaluation should be in Winter, 2023.

 New Laboratory Animal Users